Raynham, Massachusetts: Government

-The town is part of the Eighth Plymouth state representative district, which includes Bridgewater and part of Easton.
-It is also part of the First Plymouth and Bristol state senate district, which includes Berkley, Bridgewater, Carver, Dighton, Marion, Middleborough, Taunton and Wareham.
-Raynham is patrolled by Troop D (Southeast District), 4th Barracks (located in Middleborough) of the Massachusetts State Police.
-On the national level, the town is part of Massachusetts Congressional District 4, which is represented by Jake Auchincloss.
+The town is part of the Massachusetts House of Representatives%27 8th Plymouth district, which includes Bridgewater and part of Easton.
+It is also part of the Massachusetts Senate's 1st Plymouth and Bristol district, which includes Berkley, Bridgewater, Carver, Dighton, Marion, Middleborough, Taunton and Wareham.
+Raynham is patrolled by Massachusetts State Police#Troop D (Southeast District), 4th Barracks (located in Middleborough).
+On the national level, the town is part of Massachusetts's 4th congressional district, which is represented by Jake Auchincloss.
 The state's senior (Class I) Senator is Elizabeth Warren, and the state's junior (Class II) Senator is Ed Markey.

 Raynham is governed by an open town meeting and elects a board of selectmen, which directs a full-time town administrator.
-Marie Smith, Joseph Pacheco and Karen Donahue are the town elected selectmen.
-The acting Town Administrator is David Flaherty.
+Patricia Riley, Joseph Pacheco and Kenneth Collins are the town elected selectmen.
+The Town Administrator is Gregory Barnes.
 The three members of the board of selectmen are elected at large on a staggered schedule.
 Basic services are centered around the town hall located at Raynham Center, including the police station and fire department.
 There are two post offices, located near Raynham Center and along Route 138 near North Raynham.
 The town also operates the Borden Colony Recreation Area, and there is a small State Forest in the town.
+The presidential results were mostly democratic until 2008, when the town narrowly voted for republican John McCain over democrat Barack Obama.
+It was also republican in 2012 and 2016 and it was democratic in 2020.
+In the 2024 United States presidential election, Republican Donald Trump received 4,694 votes, while Democrats Kamala Harris received 4,059 votes.

 Education

 Raynham belongs to the Bridgewater-Raynham Regional School District.
 There are three schools in Raynham: L.B.
-Merrill Elementary School, housing Pre-Kindergarten through 1st Grade, LaLiberte Elementary School, housing 2nd through 4th grades, and Raynham Middle School, housing 5th through 8th grades.
-Bridgewater-Raynham Regional High School, located in Bridgewater, houses 9th through 12th grades.
+Merrill Elementary School, housing Pre-Kindergarten through first grade, LaLiberte Elementary School, housing second through fourth grades, and Raynham Middle School, housing fifth through eighth grades.
+Bridgewater-Raynham Regional High School, located in Bridgewater, houses ninth through twelfth grades.
 The high school athletics teams are nicknamed the Trojans, and the primary colors are red and white, with blue trim.
-The BR School District Chairman is Ronald Pacy and the school committee consists of eight members.
+The BR School Committee consists of eight members.
 High school students may also attend Bristol-Plymouth Regional Technical School, located in Taunton, or Bristol County Agricultural High School in Dighton.
 Students may also select to attend private and parochial schools in the neighboring towns.

 In recent years, discussions have taken place regarding the possibility of the withdrawal of Raynham's three pre-kindergarten-eighth grade schools from the Bridgewater-Raynham Regional School District.
 The town cites an unfair funding formula, as well as Bridgewater's inability to fully fund the district, as its reasons for the proposal.
 However, on November 17, 2010, the proposal was unanimously defeated by voters at a special town meeting, thereby maintaining the current regional system.